strongloop/strongloop.com2/_posts/2018-07-18-lb4-cli-yes-mode.md

   - LoopBack
 ---

-As we continue to work on [LoopBack 4](http://v4.loopback.io/), w’re excited to tell you about new ways for developers to build with it via the LoopBack 4 CLI.
+As we continue to work on [LoopBack 4](http://v4.loopback.io/), we’re excited to tell you about new ways for developers to build with it via the LoopBack 4 CLI.

 LoopBack 4 CLI is a powerful tool for developers to scaffold projects and provision artifacts.
 There are a few different ways to provide input to drive the commands: